-1.93, and 3.11 Å, respectively, while CS02-RBD complex possesses a large fluctuation (from 1.85 to 8.94 Å) around 90 ns of the simulation.
-Compared with the initial conformation of CS02-RBD complex, it is found that CS02 associated from the initial site and bound to a new site on RBD after MD simulation (Figure 4b).
-For CDRs of the five Nbs, most of the calculated RMSD values range below 2.5 Å (Figure 3e).
-Among them, CDR3 region has larger fluctuation in complexes CS03-RBD and CS10-RBD, while CDR1 region has larger fluctuation in complexes CS01-RBD and CS02-RBD, and CDR2 region has larger fluctuation in complex CS16-RBD, indicating that those regions will accommodate to the conformation of RBD during the recognition process.
+CS02-RBD complex possess a large fluctuation (from 1.85 Å to 8.94 Å) around 90 ns of the simulation.
+Compared with the initial conformation of CS02-RBD complex, it is found that CS02 associated from the initial site and bound to a new site on RBD after MD simulation (Figure 4B).
+For CDRs of the five Nbs, most of the calculated RMSD values range below 2.5 Å (Figure 3E).
+Among them, CDR3 region have larger fluctuation in complexes CS03-RBD and CS10-RBD, while CDR1 region have larger fluctuation in complexes CS01-RBD and CS02-RBD, CDR2 region have larger fluctuation in complex CS16-RBD, indicating that those regions will accommodate to the conformation of RBD during the recognition process.

 In addition, the averaged root-mean-square fluctuations (RMSFs) of each residue in Nbs and RBD protein during the last equilibrated 40 ns MD trajectories were calculated.
-In Figure 3c-d, all of the five complexes share similar trends of dynamics features.
-As expected, the fluctuation of α-helix or β-sheet regions on RBD is smaller than loop region in Nbs-RBD complex.
-Interesting, for the loop region of RBD, the values of RMSF on the interface residues interacting with Nbs (CS01-RBD (472-502), CS02-RBD (400-425), CS03-RBD (442-454, 483-502), CS10-RBD (368-374, 436-441, 499-508), and CS16-RBD (368-382)) are almost smaller than 2 Å, suggesting that the loop region on interface of RBD is in stable state (Figure 3c).
-The peak RMSF values of RBD in five complexes occur at residues H519 (CS01), N370 (CS02), S371 (CS03), and S477 (CS10 and CS16) located at loop region, all of the residues are far away from the binding site of each complex.
-For Nbs, the fluctuation of RMSF values on CDR3 of CS01, CS03, and CS16 is more stable than other regions and all the RMSF values are around 1 Å (Figure 3d), while for CS02 the RMSF with lower values is concentrated in the regions near R38 on FR2 domain (Figure 3d), and residues focused on CDR2 have a relatively small RMSF value of CS10 (Figure 3d), indicating that CS01, CS03, and CS16 interact with RBD primarily through CDR3 domain.
+In Figure 3C-D, all of the five complexes share similar trends of dynamics features.
+As expected, the fluctuation of α -helix or β -sheet regions on RBD is smaller than loop region in Nbs-RBD complex.
+Interesting, for the loop region of RBD, the values of RMSF on the interface residues interacting with Nbs (CS01-RBD (472-502), CS02-RBD (400-425), CS03-RBD (442-454, 483-502), CS10-RBD (368-374, 436-441, 499-508) and CS16-RBD (368-382)) are almost smaller than 2 Å, suggesting that the loop region on interface of RBD is in stable state (Figure 3C).
+The peak RMSF values of RBD in five complexes occur at residues H519 (CS01), N370 (CS02), S371 (CS03) and S477 (CS10 and CS16) located at loop region, all of the residues are far away from the binding site of each complex.
+For Nbs, the fluctuation of RMSF values on CDR3 of CS01, CS03 and CS16 is more stable than other regions and all the RMSF values are around 1 Å (Figure 3D), while for CS02 the RMSF with lower values are concentrated in the regions near R38 on FR2 domain (Figure 3D), and residues focused on CDR2 have a relatively small RMSF values of CS10 (Figure 3D), indicating that CS01, CS03 and CS16 interact with RBD primarily through CDR3 domain.
 Apart from CDR3, the recognition of CS10 and RBD also depend on CDR2 in a degree.
 But for CS02, FR2 is the principal interacting domain which can remind that CS02-RBD are not in a suitable binding state and compared to the other complexes, the relatively higher RMSF values of CS02 bound RBD implying the weak binding of the complex.

-3.5 | The binding free energies of the Nbs-RBD complexes
+The Binding Free Energies of the Nbs-RBD Complexes

-We use the MM/GBSA method (Kollman et al., 2000), which has been widely employed to characterize the thermodynamics properties of different types of protein-protein interactions (PPIs; Du et al., 2020; Tu et al., 2018; Wang et al., 2019), to estimate the binding affinities between Nbs and RBD.
-Table 1 lists the total binding free energy ($\Delta G{\rm tol}$) as well as their compositing terms including the electrostatic interaction energy ($\Delta E{\rm ele}$), van der Waals interaction energy ($\Delta E{\rm vdW}$), non-polar solvent energy ($\Delta G{\rm nonpol}$), and polar solvent energy ($\Delta G{\rm pol}$).
+We use the MM/GBSA method (Kollman et al., 2000), which has been widely employed to characterize the thermodynamics properties of different types of protein-protein interactions (PPIs) (Du, Qian, & Xue, 2020; Tu et al., 2018; E. Wang et al., 2019), to estimate the binding affinities between Nbs and RBD.
+Table 1 lists the total binding free energy (ΔG{tol}) as well as their compositing terms including the electrostatic interaction energy (ΔE{ele}), van der Waals interaction energy (ΔE{vdW}), non-polar solvent energy (ΔG{nonpol}) and polar solvent energy (ΔG{pol}).